MicrosoftDocs/quantum-docs/articles/how-to-work-with-sessions.md

 ## Manual methods of creating/ending sessions

-We recomend to follow the steps in [Get started with sessions](xref:microsoft.quantum.hybrid.interactive#get-started-with-sessions) to create a new session.
+We recommend following the steps in [Get started with sessions](xref:microsoft.quantum.hybrid.interactive#get-started-with-sessions) to create a new session.
 However, for advanced features it's also possible to manually create sessions.

 1. First, create a **Session object**.